 Heart Rate monitor

 Camera is slow randomly and I've missed shots because of it

 Because it is thin and large it is bendy, this can cause touch screen issues

 The AT&T Samsung Galaxy S5 is really an outstanding phone.
 There are some quirks that I don’t care for, but that is to be expected no matter what phone you end up with.
 Is it water proof?
 NOPE.
 It is water resistant but you don’t want to run around testing that.
 If your battery case is slightly off, or you forgot to plug your charger port up your phone is done.
 It’s better for… OH SH*T I left my phone on the laundry basket and dumped the laundry in the washer NOOOOOOOOOOOOOOO.
 Now all you have to do is remember to get it in 30 minutes… If you have the Otterbox LifeProof case you are good to go, let that sucker finish the cycle because then your AT&T Samsung Galaxy S5 is waterproof and by circumstance clean as heck.

 I know I touched on a lot of issues, but I have to say overall I love the AT&T Samsung Galaxy S5.
+For the love of God it has a BATTERY THAT CAN BE CHANGED!!!
+WHOOT!
+That alone is kiss worthy.
 It is fast, has a universal remote (see my comments in features) and wow the screen is big, bright and beautiful.
 The AT&T Service was absolutely terrific, fast, and never dropped a call.
 You can root the AT&T Samsung Galaxy S5 and you can even ROM it if you are a nerd.
 You won’t want to do that until your warranty is up because if you do, say good bye to the warranty.
 There isn’t much of a reason to do either one of them, there isn’t a ton of bloatware on the AT&T version (I haven’t seen Verizon’s version), and the custom Samsung apps are worth having.